CSE Global shares jump on strategic review news

 The systems integrator’s net profit surged 87.1 per cent to S$21.2 million for the second half ended Dec 31, up from S$11.3 million in the year-ago period.

+In response, RHB analyst Alfie Yeo on Monday increased its 2026 to 2027 earnings forecasts marginally in anticipation of the Amazon orders and lifted the stock’s price target to from S$1.22 to S$1.48.

+The brokerage also increased its revenue estimates, expecting CSE Global’s Amazon orders to scale up – albeit offset by higher expenses and lower margins in preparation for that order increase.

-In February, it announced that its fourth-quarter orders more than doubled to S$514.7 million on US electrification demand.
+In February, CSE Global also announced that its fourth-quarter orders more than doubled to S$514.7 million on US electrification demand.

 The company designs, installs and maintains two-way radio communications for both permanent and temporary locations.
 The industries served include critical infrastructure, data centres and energy sectors.